Sunday, November 9, 2025

 I started making a new one, then suddenly realized I had a factory one sitting right in front of me, on the transmission out of the 1979 Spider we picked up in the spring to scrap.
 It was the older style with the integrated connector to the switch, but a little soldering fixed that, and now it's as it should be, tucked into its retaining clip.

-As I had also planned to hook up the Cibie fog lamps to a relay, I decided to use a power distribution box.
+As I had also planned to hook up the Cibie fog lamps to a relay, I decided to add a new power distribution box.
 I had one somewhere but couldn't find it, and ordered another 4-pole one.
 Wires and solder and connectors later, I have the ignition wired up and the light wiring started.
 I haven't tested any of this yet (or the clutch adjustment) as the exhaust cement is still drying.

 Note the cardboard spacer in the coil bracket.
 This is PO shenanigans, and I think maybe that coil is a points coil.
 Hopefully it's up to the task of running with full power.
 I'll throw an extra one in the trunk just in case, as well as a spare pickup.